 MECE Framework: Definition, Examples, and Tips (2026)

-MECE framework is the most important problem-solving principle in consulting.
-MECE stands for Mutually Exclusive, Collectively Exhaustive.
-It means breaking a problem into parts that do not overlap and that together cover every possibility.
+The MECE framework is a consulting principle that stands for Mutually Exclusive, Collectively Exhaustive and means breaking a problem into categories that do not overlap and that together cover every possibility.
+This guide shows you exactly how MECE works, with 10 ready-to-use structures, 6 strategies for building MECE frameworks, and a 4-step test to check your work in a live interview.

 What Is the MECE Framework?

-The MECE framework is a grouping principle that separates a set of items into categories that are mutually exclusive (no overlaps) and collectively exhaustive (no gaps).
-It was created by Barbara Minto at McKinsey & Company in the late 1960s and is now the foundational thinking tool at every major consulting firm.
+The MECE framework is a grouping principle that separates information into categories that are mutually exclusive (no overlaps) and collectively exhaustive (no gaps).
+It was created by Barbara Minto at McKinsey and is pronounced "mee-see."
+Consultants use MECE to guarantee that every part of a problem is analyzed exactly once, with no duplicated work and no missed possibilities.

 What Does Mutually Exclusive Mean?